 - work to deadlines.

-- You might do a Scottish Vocational Qualification (SVQ) in Construction Contracting Operations: Surveying or Site Technical Support at SCQF Level 6.
+- You might do a SVQ in Construction Contracting Operations: Surveying or Site Technical Support at SCQF Level 6.

 - As a trainee technical surveyor, you would train on the job with part time study at a local college towards an HNC qualification in a relevant area of surveying.